momentum-design/momentum-ui/icons/README.md

 Install and manage the Spark UI Toolkit's icons using NPM.
 You may use `yarn` or `npm`.
 By default, yarn/npm installs packages to node_modules/.

-`yarn add @collab-ui/icons`
+`yarn add @momentum-ui/icons`

 or

-`npm install @collab-ui/icons --save`
+`npm install @momentum-ui/icons --save`

 ## Usage

 ### CSS

-1. Copy the "@collab-ui/icons/fonts" directory to the "fonts" directory for your site.
+1. Copy the "@momentum-ui/icons/fonts" directory to the "fonts" directory for your site.
-2. Copy the "@collab-ui/icons/css/collab-ui-icons.min.css" to your styles/css directory.
+2. Copy the "@momentum-ui/icons/css/momentum-ui-icons.min.css" to your styles/css directory.
-3. In the `<head>` of your HTML reference the location of your collab-ui-icons.min.css.
+3. In the `<head>` of your HTML reference the location of your momentum-ui-icons.min.css.

-  `<link rel="stylesheet" href="path/to/collab-ui-icons/css/collab-ui-icons.min.css">`
+  `<link rel="stylesheet" href="path/to/momentum-ui-icons/css/momentum-ui-icons.min.css">`

 ### Scss
-1. Copy the "@collab-ui/icons/fonts" directory to the "fonts" directory for your site.
+1. Copy the "@momentum-ui/icons/fonts" directory to the "fonts" directory for your site.
 2. Add an "$icon-font-path" variable to your variables.scss file.

 `$icon-font-path: 'path/to/fonts/directory';`

-3. Import "@collab-ui/icons/scss/collab-ui-icons.scss" into your main entry Scss file AFTER the variables.
+3. Import "@momentum-ui/icons/scss/momentum-ui-icons.scss" into your main entry Scss file AFTER the variables.

-`@import '@collab-ui/icons/scss/collab-ui-icons.scss';`
+`@import '@momentum-ui/icons/scss/momentum-ui-icons.scss';`

 4. Compile your Scss using your static compiler or bundler